 Operation Action Realize Information Flows on the selected connector Select the checkbox for each required flow and click on the OK button.
 Cancel realization of a flow Deselect the checkbox against the appropriate flow, and click on the OK button.
-Change the classifier or Information Item elements conveyed on an Click on the appropriate Information Item row, and on the button at the right-hand end of it.
-Information Flow The 'Select Classifier' dialog displays: Click on a single item to select it Click on a single item to select it Ctrl+click on each of several items to select them all, or Ctrl+click on a selected item to deselect it Click on the OK button to return to the 'Information Flows Realized' dialog and, if required, realize the changed flow.
-Create a realized information flow directly Right-click on the connector and select the 'Information Flows Realized' option. on a new connector 2.
+Change the classifier or Information Item elements conveyed on an Information Flow Click on the appropriate Information Item row, and on the button at the right-hand end of it.
+The 'Select Classifier' dialog displays: Click on a single item to select it Ctrl+click on each of several items to select them all, or Ctrl+click on a selected item to deselect it Click on the OK button to return to the 'Information Flows Realized' dialog and, if required, realize the changed flow.
+Create a realized information flow directly on a new connector Right-click on the connector and select the 'Information Flows Realized' option.
 Click on the Click to create new information flow text.
 The 'Select Classifier' dialog displays.
-3. Select the required classifier or Information Item elements, and click on the OK button to return to the 'Information Flows Realized' dialog; the selected elements are listed first on the dialog, with the activation checkbox ticked.
-4. Click on the OK button to return to the diagram; the connector now displays as a realized Information Flow, with the selected classifier or Information Item elements named in the connector label.
+Select the required classifier or Information Item elements, and click on the OK button to return to the 'Information Flows Realized' dialog; the selected elements are listed first on the dialog, with the activation checkbox ticked.
+Click on the OK button to return to the diagram; the connector now displays as a realized Information Flow, with the selected classifier or Information Item elements named in the connector label.